heythereworld/zaiodeliverable3/readme.md

 Nemesis Team - Chris Pretorius

 # Description from Specification
-Emulate Net Ninja's YouTube React Native playlist (Gamezone)
+Emulate Net Ninja's YouTube React Native playlist (Gamezone - review application)

 # Bonus
 16. Provide step-by-step instructions (numbered list) on how to deploy the application on both the App and Play Store